 This value affects your costs.
 Also, as described below, you might need to add nodes to each cluster as the amount of data increases.

 |Storage utilization (% max)||

-If this value is too high, add nodes to the cluster.
+If you are using more than the recommended percentage of the storage limit, add nodes to the cluster.
 You can also delete existing data, but deleted data takes up more space, not less, until a compaction occurs.

 For details about how this value is calculated, see Storage utilization per node.

-The percentage your cluster is using of the maximum possible bandwidth for HDD reads and writes.
+The percentage your cluster is using of the maximum possible bandwidth for HDD reads.
 Available only for HDD clusters.